nurpax/sqlite-simple/README.markdown

 ### Contributing

-If you send pull requests for new features, it'd be great if you also develop unit tests for any such features.
+If you send pull requests for new features, it'd be great if you could also develop unit tests for any such features.